The J. Raymond Chadwick Library is a learning commons which promotes collaboration and a sense of belonging for all members of the IW community.

 All bills will be sent to the Business Office and added to the student’s account before the last day of the semester.
 Librarians can waive or reduce fees at their discretion.

 Please email, call or speak with a Librarian in person if you have questions about your account or fines.
 Interlibrary Loan items are also subject to overdue fines and fees, as well as lost or stolen replacement costs.
-Please speak to Paula Wiley for Interlibrary Loan questions.

 Students with overdue materials will receive overdue notices via IW email.
 Borrowing privileges are suspended until materials have been returned and fines are paid.